jwhitlark/lime/README.md

 - `(defmacro (f param1 param2 ...) expr)` (define a new macro)

 Macros are a powerful way to extend the syntax of the language itself.
 A macro definition looks much like a function definition, but it's meaning is very different: the arguments passed to a macro are not evaluated; they are simply substituted in the body.
-The new expression is then evaluated in the same environment where the macro was called.
+The new expression is then evaluated in the same environment where the macro was called:

-    ```
     lime> (defmacro (define-zero symbol)
             (define symbol 0))
     lime> (define-zero x)
     lime> x
     0

-    ```
+Earlier, we saw how to define short-circuit boolean operators using delayed evaluation.
+In fact, we can do that by using macros instead:

+    lime> (defmacro (my-or a b)
+            (if a true b))

 Supported variable types: int, string, bool, lambda, list, nil